flindersuni/DeepThoughtHPC-docs/docs/source/FileTransfers/Linux/LinuxFileTransfer.md

 # Linux/Unix File Transfers

-Linux / Unix based system shave native support for the SFTP Protocol, and can also use the Secure Copy Protocol - which can sometimes be quicker.
+Linux / Unix based systems share native support for the SFTP Protocol.
+The Secure Copy Protocol (SCP) is also widely accepted, which can sometimes offer an edge in transfer speed.

 ## The Windows Sub-System for Linux

-The windows Subsystem for Linux (WSL) allows you to run a Linux Distribution as a sub-system in windows.
+Since Windows 10 and Windows Server 2019, the windows Subsystem for Linux (WSL) allows you to run a Linux Distribution as a sub-system in windows.
 When following these instructions, a 'terminal' is the same as starting your WSL Distribution.

 ## Transferring Files to the HPC

-To upload documents to Deep Thought, the simplest method is to open a Terminal window.
+To upload files to DeepThought, the simplest method is to open a Terminal window.

 ### The Quick Version

 Substitute your filename, FAN and Password, type scp FILENAME FAN@deepthought.flinders.edu.au:/home/FAN then hit enter.
 Enter your password when prompted.
-This will put the file in your home directory on Deep Thought.
+This will put the file in your home directory on DeepThought.
 It looks (when substituted accordingly) similar to:

 ![](../../_static/SCPExampleImage.png)

 ### The Longer Version

-To transfer files off Deep Thought, you simply need to invert that command to point to either:
+To download files from DeepThought, you simply need to invert that command to point to either:

 - A name of a Computer that Deepthough 'knows' about.
 - An IP Address that Deepthought can reach.